 The VAT Retail Export Scheme allows:

-- certain customers (see paragraph 2.4) to receive a refund of VAT paid on goods exported to destinations outside the EU subject to conditions detailed at paragraph 2.3
+- certain customers (see paragraph 2.4) to receive a refund of VAT paid on goods exported to destinations outside the UK or EU subject to conditions detailed at paragraph 2.3

 - retailers to zero rate goods sold to entitled customers when they have the necessary evidence of export and have refunded the VAT to the customer

 This is a voluntary scheme and retailers do not have to operate it.
-Those who do must ensure that all the conditions set out in this notice are met.
+Those who do must make sure that all the conditions set out in this notice are met.

 2.2 Minimum sales value